 The Failed to Enumerate Objects in the Container.
-Access is denied error in Windows 10 is a very common error that users face while dealing with file or folder permissions.
+Access is denied error in Windows 10 or windows 11 is a very common error that users face while dealing with file or folder permissions.
 Windows allows us to share a folder or file with multiple users over a local network.
 As an Administrator, when you try to change access permission to some folders for users or user groups, this Failed to Enumerate Objects in the Container error may show up.

 The reasons why this error could show up?
 There are two main reasons that lead to Failed to Enumerate Objects in the Container Windows 10 issue.
 It could arise either because of a clash in file or folder permissions or because of some folder settings that could be configured incorrectly.